 For copper accents in the kitchen that won't cost an arm and a leg, turn to your change jar.
 That's what brought this typography project to life!

 When Rebecca at The Crafted Sparrow had a friend move into a new home, copper accents were on the ultimate kitchen wish list.
 So, being the good friend that she is, she crafted an amazingly simple and stylish housewarming gift—DIY penny letters.
 So, empty out your change jar and ready your glue; she’s shown us how to recreate the project right here.

-– Paper maché letters
+MATERIALS– Paper maché letters

 – Weldbond glue or E6000

 – Foam brush